ditrit/leto-modelizer-plugin-core/README.md

 Furthermore, in this template there are code comments to explain how to override methods/classes and usages.

+### How to create your own models

+You can read the [template documentation](/guides/svg/template.md) to see how to create your own models.

 ### Default Plugin structure

 For your plugin to be used by `Leto Modelizer`, it needs to have this structure: